 - Contact Us

-Individuals with questions about the Executive Order are encouraged to visit 108 Long Hall to meet with an immigration advisor between the hours of 1 p.m. until 4 p.m. daily.
+Individuals with questions about recent immigration changes are encouraged to visit 108 Long Hall to meet with an immigration advisor between the hours of 1 p.m. until 4 p.m. daily.
 Alternatively, call-in advising is available daily between the hours of 1 p.m.-4 p.m. by calling (864) 656-3614.

 If you are experiencing emotional distress, we encourage you to take advantage of the opportunity to meet with the Counseling and Psychological Services team (CAPS).
 CAPS services are covered within the student health insurance plan.
 Please click here to learn more about CAPS services.